billbeeio/order-api-implementation-test/README.md

 ## Task overview

-Create na implementation of the [IOrderAPI](./MinimalOrderApi/IOrderAPI.cs).
+Create an implementation of the [IOrderAPI](./MinimalOrderApi/IOrderAPI.cs) to import orders from the [Shopify ReST API](https://shopify.dev/docs/admin-api/rest/).

 Priorities:
 - The Implementation can be used with any access token (no hardcoded strings etc.)